-The "initial coin offering", or ICO, and the SAFT, or "simple agreement for future tokens", are both tools used by cryptocurrency founders to raise funding to start a blockchain project.
-In return for FIAT or crypto payments, they promise to provide that early adopter a certain amount of their new token.
+The initial coin offering (ICO) and the simple agreement for future tokens (SAFT) are tools used by cryptocurrency founders to raise funding for new blockchain projects.
+In return for fiat or crypto payments, they promise to provide early adopters with a certain amount of their new token.

-If you received any cryptocurrency as the result of ICO or SAFT participation, this guide is here to help you accurately record those transactions in TaxBit.
+If you received any cryptocurrency as the result of ICO or SAFT participation, this article will help you record those transactions accurately in TaxBit.

-You'll want the date, time and amounts of that transaction to be close to the details of that "Transfer In" of 100,000 $BABY.
-Doing so should allow TaxBit to move that cost basis pool into that wallet, allowing us to assign cost basis to any disposal you may incur using that asset.
+You'll want the date, time, and amount of the transaction to be close to the details of the original Trade Transaction you recorded for the 100,000 $BABY.
+Doing so should allow TaxBit to move that cost basis pool into the wallet where your asset is being stored, and assign cost basis to any disposal you may incur if you use that asset.

 Still have questions?
 Send us an email at email@example.com, or chat with us using our live chat feature, and we'd be happy to help!